 The Chemical, Biological, Radiological, Nuclear & Explosive (CBRNE) plan is intended to augment the Ashford & St. Peter's Hospitals NHS Trust’s (ASPH) Major Incident Plan (MIP).

-The scope of this plan is not only confined to the deliberate release of CBRNE material by terrorist’s accidental releases.
-Outbreaks of serious communicable diseases, contamination from overseas incidents, even domestic spillages also represent real threats.
+The scope of this plan is not only confined to the deliberate (terrorist) release of CBRNE material but also accidental releases (Hazmat Incidences).
+Contamination irrespective of the reasons represent real threats.
 This plan focuses on the hospital response to a CBRNE incident and not the wider issue of strategic or scene management issues.

-- Maintain the security / integrity of both sites
+- Maintain the security / integrity of the scene / both sites

 - Prevent contamination of staff, patients, departments and buildings by instigating immediate partial or full lock-down; dependent on casualty numbers etc.